World Cup gives dusty farm city its day in the sun

 At night, foreign fans and locals pour into squares like the Praca Popular, drinking cold beers and caipirinhas well into the night.
 The party scene ebbs and flows with a laid-back vibe, like the River Cuiaba that snakes around the city.

 "We are very hospitable people," said Bete Campo de Souza, 55, a fruit-seller at the market who, like many here, came to Cuiaba decades ago, drawn by the economic promise of the frontier's rich farm lands.
-Mato Grosso state is now the top Brazilian producer of grains, like soy and corn, as well as beef.
+Mato Grosso state is now the top Brazilian producer of grains and soy, as well as beef.

-"Cuiaba is not poor, but it can be hot," Campo de Souza said, calling the summer months "unbearable," in her only criticism of her adopted land.

 While Cuiaba may show the world these days that it is an economic success surrounded by natural wonders, some think the premier soccer event and its four matches here make the city look better than it really is.